Free Christian Illustrations

 The Fish

-Christian Nature IllustrationsFor nearly two thousand years, the fish has been a symbol of Christianity.
 It is interesting to note the fish is an aquatic creature designed for underwater life.
 Fish come in all shapes, sizes, colours and characteristics and are a great source of sustenance for many other creatures.
 They can lay millions of tiny eggs, most of which end up as food for others.
 Thus it appears the main purpose of a fish is to sustain and strengthen other creatures.

-Christians are Heavenly creatures designed for a spiritual life.
-We, too, come in all shapes, sizes, colours and personalities.
-Christians have many purposes – one of the highest being a source of nourishment to the needy.
 In an intolerant world, we are to be tolerant.
 In a world of hatred, we are to love.
 In a world of despair, we are to give hope.
-Many people will feed from our Christian attributes as, we in turn, feed from the teaching of Jesus Christ.
+In a world of poverty, we are to give.
+Many people will feed from our Christian attributes as, we in turn, feed from the compassion, grace and teaching of our Lord Jesus Christ.

 Back to Top ------------------------------------------------------------------------------------------------